jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ##    0.000    0.668    3.540    7.040   11.026   16.530   25.590   44.271
     ##      80%      90%     100%
     ##   99.978  203.629 1712.000

+Those are some high-quality quantiles!
+While calculating more quantiles gives you a more detailed look at the data, it also produces more numbers, making the summary more difficult to quickly understand.

 ## Variance and standard deviation